gpaux/Mediana/DataModel.md

 OutcomeDist(outcome.dist = "ExpoDist")
 {% endhighlight %}

-- **Mixed Multivariate distributions**
+Specify a mixed multivariate distribution:

 {% highlight R %}
 # Multivariate Mixed distribution
 OutcomeDist(outcome.dist = "MVMixedDist")
 {% endhighlight %}

-### Sample
+### `Sample` object

 #### Description

-Specify a sample (e.g. treatment group).
+This object specifies parameters of a sample (e.g., treatment arm in a trial) in a data model.
 A `Sample` object is defined by three arguments:

-- `id`, which defines the ID of the sample.
+- `id` defines the sample's unique ID (label).

-- `outcome.par`, which defines the parameters of the outcome distribution of the sample.
+- `outcome.par` defines the parameters of the outcome distribution for the sample.

-- `sample.size`, which defines the sample size of the sample (optional).
+- `sample.size` defines the sample's size (optional).

-The `sample.size` argument is optional but must be used to define the sample size if unbalance samples have to be defined.
+The `sample.size` argument is optional but must be used to define the sample size only if an unbalanced design is considered (i.e., the sample size varies across the samples).
 The sample size must be either defined in the `Sample` object or in the `SampleSize` object, but not in both.

 Several `Sample` objects can be added to a `DataModel` object.

-For more information about the `Sample` object, see the R documentation [Sample](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `Sample` object, see the documentation [Sample](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf) on the CRAN web site.

 #### Example

-Example of `Sample` objects:
+Examples of `Sample` objects:

-- **Continuous endpoint following a Normal distribution**
+Specify two samples with a continuous endpoint following a normal distribution:

 {% highlight R %}
 # Outcome parameters set 1